interledger/rfcs/0001-interledger-architecture/0001-interledger-architecture.md

 Because each party is isolated from risks beyond their immediate peers, longer paths are not inherently more risky than shorter paths.
 This enables longer paths to compete with shorter paths to convey money from any given sender to any given receiver, while reducing the risk to the sender.

 The original Interledger whitepaper presented an _atomic mode_ with a stronger guarantee of atomicity, but implementing atomic mode requires extra agreements that cannot be generalized to an open network.
-The specifications in the Interledger protocol suite are concerned primarily with what the whitepaper calls _universal mode_.
+The specifications in the Interledger protocol suite are concerned with what the whitepaper calls _universal mode_.

 ### Conditions and Fulfillments